samsface/godot-native-example/README.md

   debug.bat
   ```

 3. Open `godot-native-example.sln` and build.

-That's it.
-Run the godot project and it should print "ciao" to the output.
+4. Run the godot project in the app directory of this repo.
+If it prints "ciao" to the output, it worked!

 ## For all builds